pivot-my-stuff/easy_pivot/README.md

 This is the home of "Easy Pivot", which is SQL code you can easily add on to the end of your query project to dynamically pivot data.

 Currently, it only works with Microsoft SQL Server databases.
-However, my intention is to make it work with all the other widely-used databases.
-So stay tuned.

 # Features